Hong Kong Federation of Education Workers

 Hong Kong Federation of Education Workers (HKFEW) is a pro-Beijing teachers union in Hong Kong.
-Established in 1975, it is currently the largest teachers union in Hong Kong, after the pan-demoractic Hong Kong Professional Teachers' Union was forced to disband in 2021.
+Established in 1975, it is currently the largest teachers union in Hong Kong, after the pan-democratic Hong Kong Professional Teachers' Union was forced to disband in 2021.
 It was established to "rally teachers to adopt the position of 'loving Hong Kong and the Motherland'", as part of China's united front work in Hong Kong's educational sector.

 The trade union has some 42,000 members, as of 2021.
 The incumbent president is Wong Kwan-yu, also the supervisor of HKFEW Wong Cho Bau Secondary School.
 Former presidents, Jasper Tsang and Cheng Kai-nam, were also leaders of The Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), a pro-Beijing political party.
 Tsang and Cheng had built up relationships with pro-Beijing teachers and mobilized them to vote for DAB in legislative and district elections.
 The HKFEW is said to play a crucial role in mobilizing pro-Beijing teachers to vote for like-minded candidates in the education functional constituency in the legislative council election.

-The HKFEW, through its Hong Kong Patriotic Education Services Centre which received an annual funding of HK$13 million from the government, produced a 34-page booklet titled 'Chinese Model National Conditions Teaching Manual' for schools which extolled the virtues of the mainland government under its one-party communist rule.

-Views

-In July 2022, Tang Fei, member of the HKFEW and also a Legislative Council member, argued that boys in school should have short hair because they supposedly "sweat more".